If you are new to Amazon self-publishing, you might run into a few problems.

 You can also change your categories and keywords at the same time, or you can do it as a separate re-publish.

 If you want to add a sub-title, check with each of your publishing services.
-Some allow a simple change to be made in your book details, but others, like Apple, insist that the sub-title must appear on the cover.
+Some allow a simple change to be made in your book details, including Amazon.
+But others, like Apple, insist that the sub-title must appear on the book cover.

 In this case, you will need to add your sub-title to your book cover and upload it again for re-publishing.
 If you used a professional cover designer, they are usually prepared to help you with this but may charge you a little for the alteration.